xzijoq/wtf/Readme.md

         - no proper nick name or colors implemented
         - lacks any advanced features
         - !!! warning lacks TLS
+              - !!! tip has basic version of SSl With certificate verification
+                    - just started out on implementation
               - or any other encryption
               - some m inor problem with client winding up after server closes
 # What
 - !!! help overload of async_read_until from the DOCS is not working
 - !!! danger bug : WILL CRASH SERVER
+      - !!! tip Partially resolved WILL NOT CRASH ANYMORE
+            - via:the Objects send a shared pointer to handler
+            - still need to take care of mannullay updating the data structure (if any) which holds the shared pointers
+            - !!! tip need better way to cancel, stickey cancel
+      - !!! help THe Problem
             -  what if a call-back is qued up before we wrap up and destroy the object with buffers and socket
             - not only is it undefined behavoiur to reference destroyed object
             - it will call close and delte twice which will crash the server

 # Todo
 - !!! todo how?
         - how to bind client port to a scoket without specifying the protocol, which can be determined by dns resolution which ever matches
+        - handlerviz.pl tool icluded to visualize post process handler tracking
+          - customize it
+        -